JaechanAn/hashtable/README.md

 - Everthing is in-memory and does not support disk-based hash table.

 ### Representation Invariant
-The hash table should support the following instruction set with correctness defined as follows.
+The linked list for handling the collisions within the hash table should support the following instruction set with correctness defined as follows.
+- Forbid duplicate keys for insertion.
+- If a key is inserted and never deleted, lookup should succeed.
+- If a key is deleted and never inserted, lookup should fail.
+- List doesn't have to be sorted.
+- Tail should be always reachable from the head.

 #### Insert